martinovzky/RL-robot-control/README.md

 ## Future Improvements

-- Add support for more complex tasks, such as obstacle avoidance or trajectory following.
+- Add support for more complex tasks like obstacle avoidance or trajectory following.
 - Implement curriculum learning to gradually increase task difficulty.
 - Finish the GU version.